-Table 5-7 lists the average 2021 concentrations of gross alpha, gross beta, and tritium, and the maximum 2021 concentrations of tritium at river locations.
+Table 5-7 lists the average 2022 concentrations of gross alpha, gross beta, and tritium, and the maximum 2022 concentrations of tritium at river locations.
 The tritium concentration levels are well below the EPA drinking water standard of 20 pCi/mL (20,000 pCi/L).

 Tritium is the predominant radionuclide detected above background levels in the Savannah River.
-The combined SRS, VEGP, and Barnwell Low-Level Disposal Facility (BLLDF) tritium estimates based on concentration results at Savannah River RM 141.5 and average flow rates at RM 141.5 were 918 Ci in 2021 compared to 3,029 Ci in 2020.
-This decrease was due to decreased releases from SRS and VEGP during 2021.
-Total releases from VEGP were 986 Ci in 2021, compared to 1,830 Ci in 2020.
-Average radionuclide concentrations for gross alpha, gross beta, tritium, strontium-89,90, technetium-99, actinides, and gamma-emitting radionuclides are consistent with the results from the previous 10 years.
+The combined SRS, VEGP, and Barnwell Low-Level Disposal Facility (BLLDF) tritium estimates based on concentration results at Savannah River RM 141.5 and average flow rates at RM 141.5 were 1,556 Ci in 2022 compared to 1,918 Ci in 2021.
+This decrease was due to decreased releases from SRS and BLLDF.
+Total releases from SRS were 348 Ci in 2022, compared to 483 Ci in 2021.
+Total releases from BLLDF were 13 Ci in 2022, compared to 29 Ci in 2021.

+Average radionuclide concentrations for gross alpha, gross beta, tritium, strontium-89/90, technetium-99, actinides, and gamma-emitting radionuclides are consistent with the results from the previous 10 years.